River Rocks come in a variety of shapes, colors, and sizes.

 Igneous rocks like basalt and granite are among the most common types of River Stones found in both a natural form as well as manufactured.

-This is more than likely due to the fact that they are the most resistant to weathering.
+This is more than likely because they are the most resistant to weathering.

 Description